d2l-ai/d2l-en/chapter_hyperparameter_optimization/rs-async.md

 # Asynchronously Parallel Random Search

-In random search, each new configuration is chosen independent of all others, and in particular without exploiting observations from any prior evaluation.
+In random search, each new configuration is chosen independent of all the others, and in particular without exploiting observations from any prior evaluation.
 We can easily parallelize random search by running trials concurrently, either by using multiple GPUs on the same instance, or across multiple instances.
-Random search exhibits a linear speed-up, in that a certain performance is reached K times faster if K trials can be run in parallel.
-Also, there is no need to synchronize job executions: random search is best run asynchronously distributed.
+Random search exhibits a linear speed-up, in that a certain performance is reached $K$ times faster if $K$ trials can be run in parallel.
+Also, there is no need to synchronize job executions: random search is best run asynchronously distributed.*CA: needs to be explained*

 Unfortunately, our basic `Tuner` implementation does not cater for distributed scheduling, and we will use **Syne Tune** for that.